While I encourage anyone who can to enjoy the benefits of freelancing, it’s also definitely the case that this lifestyle is not for everyone.

 It’s also true that going freelance can be something of a gamble, in certain situations.
 It’s doesn’t have to be though.

 There are some circumstances where you can reduce the risk dramatically and even go freelance risk-free.

 Perhaps the easiest way to go freelance is if you have some work already arranged to leap into.
 I personally went freelancer for the second time this way.

-I had a 12 month, freelance contract lined up, so I decided to leave my full time role, and go freelance.
+I had a 12 month, freelance contract lined up, so I decided to leave my full-time role, and go freelance.

-I was able to establish the freelance business, knowing I had a steady income arranged, so it didn’t feel like I was taking a risk at all.
+That allowed me to establish the freelance business, knowing I had a steady income arranged, so it didn’t feel like I was taking a risk at all.